rickb777/runtemplate/README.md

 | `.TypeStar`  |              |  `*`         |
 | `.TypeAmp`   |              |  `&`         |

 Be aware that your shell might expand * so you may need suitable quote marks, such as `'Type=*Foo'`.
+This is not needed when using go:generate comment lines.

 Additional keys are also made available: